What Can I Expect From My Rescue Bull Terrier?

 The Bull Terrier community is a special one.
 Many are addicted to the breed because of its unique look and engaging personality.
 For this reason, it can be hard to understand (from a bullie fan's point of view) how these dogs end up in shelters in the first place.
 They arrive for the same reasons other pets do, but unfortunately, also because of concerns connected to the breed.

-- First-time owner failed to research the breed and found themselves unable to deal with the Bull Terrier's high energy and independent nature
+- The first-time owner failed to research the breed and found themselves unable to deal with the Bull Terrier's high energy and independent nature

 - Other behavioral issues such as Obsessive Compulsive Disorder, Sudden Onset Aggression, refusal to listen, chewing everything and not getting along with other pets